Sudhanvabagal/netflix-data-analysis/README.md

-# netflix-data-analysis
+# Netflix Data Analysis (Beginner Project)

-This project explores a Netflix dataset to identify patterns in content production, viewer preferences, and trends.
-It includes data cleaning, visual exploration, and insights that could support decision-making for digital streaming services.
+This project explores a Netflix dataset using Excel and basic analytics.
+I uploaded the dataset here and will continue adding analysis, charts, and code as I progress.

+## Files
+- netflix_data.xlsx — main dataset

+## Tools Used
+- Excel
+- (Later: Python, Jupyter Notebook)

+## Purpose
+- Practice GitHub
+- Learn how to upload files
+- Start building a data analytics portfolio